Sibusiso-Gumede/Python_Projects/README.md

 # Python-Projects
-A composition of various projects written in Python.
+A composition of my personal projects written in Python.